MouseLand/cellpose/README.md

 If you have **issues** with installation, see the [docs](https://cellpose.readthedocs.io/en/latest/installation.html) for more details, and then if the suggestions fail, open an issue.

-### CUDA version
+### GPU version (CUDA)

 If you plan on running many images, you may want to install a GPU version of *mxnet*.
-I recommend using CUDA 10.0 or greater.
-Follow the instructions [here](https://mxnet.apache.org/get_started?) to find the version to install.
+We recommend using CUDA 10.0 or greater.

-Note when upgrading cellpose in the future, you will want to ignore dependencies (so that mxnet-mkl does not install):
+**ON WINDOWS**

+Just install the GPU version of mxnet directly in the environment, i.e.:

 ~~~
-pip install --no-deps cellpose --upgrade
+pip install mxnet-cu101
 ~~~

 **ON LINUX**